athornton/rpgexperiments/Fallout/Fallout-rules.md

        ...

 When you level up, you can either:
- * add `1` point to a S.P.E.C.I.A.L. characteristic (up to a maximum of `10`), or
+* add `1` point to a S.P.E.C.I.A.L. characteristic (up to a maximum of `10`)
- * you can add `10 + Intelligence + Luck` points to skills (up to a maximum of `100` points in a skill).
+* add `10 + INT + LCK` points to skills (up to a maximum of `100`)

 At each level, you get `5 + Endurance` additional hit points.
-Endurance gains do not retroactively boost hit points, but only increase hit points for that level and subsequent levels.
+Endurance gains do not retroactively boost hit points, but only increase hit points for that level and all subsequent levels.